TedClayton1/AllThingsCloud4Learning/Root Entity Google Cloud Datastore.md

 - **Child entities:**
     - "Order" - Each individual order placed by a customer would be a child entity with the "Customer" entity as its parent.
     - "Shipping Address" - Details like a customer's shipping address could be another child entity linked to the "Customer" entity.

+Imagine you're storing information about a company in Datastore.

+- **Kind:** "Company"
+- **Root Entity:** A company named "Google" with an identifier "google-corp"

+How to think about it like a "dummy":

+- Think of a root entity as the main entrance to a building, and its identifier as the unique address of that entrance.
+- If you need to find a specific office within the building (a child entity), you would first need to know the building's main entrance (the root entity) and then navigate through the floors and rooms to reach your target.